 Datasets of dry deposition of reactive nitrogen are lacking due to the cost and complexity of online micrometeorological flux measurements.
 A low-cost dry deposition measurement system suitable for routine network operation is needed.
 In collaboration with USDA, EPA has constructed and is testing a conditional time-averaged gradient (COTAG) system for measurement of speciated dry deposition of reactive N (NH3, HNO3, HONO, NO3-, NH4+) on weekly to monthly time-scales.
-One COTAG system was upgraded in October 2021 and will be deployed spring 2022 to a new site in Idaho.
-A second system with improved flow monitoring is complete and deployed in Idaho.
-A third system will be constructed and deployed at Duke Forest in summer 2022.
+One COTAG system was upgraded in October 2021 and was deployed spring 2022 to a new site in Idaho.
+A second system with improved flow monitoring was also deployed in Idaho.
+A third system will be constructed and deployed at Duke Forest in spring 2024.
 A design package for the EPA COTAG, including mechanical drawings, wiring schematics, field and lab SOPs, has also been completed.
+Wood is building the EPA COTAG system with expected delivery by end of 2023.